How Are Service Pages and Sales Pages Different?

 How they are similar

-If you’re still confused about what the difference between a services page and sales page is, I get it.
+If you’re still confused about what the difference between a services page and sales page is, we get it.
 At the end of the day, they are both pages on your website that are trying to provide information to your reader that will hopefully sell your services.
 But, that’s pretty much where the similarities end.

 How they are different